 If a director’s date of birth was stated incorrectly upon incorporation, form RP CH01 must be filled in and sent to Companies House, along with form RP02A (which is used to notify Companies House where information is invalid, ineffective, factually incorrect, etc).

 If you need assistance in fixing incorrect director details or any mistakes that may have been made on incorporation – please see below.

 Companies Act, PROOF and Historical Records

 Some of the key sections of the Companies Act 2006 regarding amendment of company records include:

 - s1075 – this allows for the informal correction of submitted documents by Companies House.
 This section only applies to charges and mortgages

 - s1094 – this enables administrative removal of certain unnecessary materials from the register

 - s1096 – this concerns rectification of the register under court order (e.g. if removal of material is not possible under s1094)

-The PROOF (PROtected On-line Filing) scheme allows companies to protect themselves from unauthorised changes to their records.
+The PROOF (PROtected Online Filing) scheme allows companies to protect themselves from unauthorised changes to their records.
 It essentially prevents certain paper forms from being filed; Companies House will reject these once a company has joined PROOF.
-Forms which are covered by PROOF include CH01 (change of directors details) and AD01 (change of registered office address).
+Forms that are covered by PROOF include CH01 (change of directors details) and AD01 (change of registered office address).

 We can help fix your mistakes